 1974 - join us this week on Shakedown Stream for another featured Grateful Dead show from 1974.
 Last week we were in Roanoke, VA and this week we go up the east coast to the DC beltway of Landover, MD.

-ome of the best versions of Truckin' are from 1974.
+I have discovered what many may have already known - some of the best versions of Truckin' are from 1974.
 We will be treated to a very serious version of that autobiographical transport song that defined the lifestyle of deadheads on the road.
 Just like the literature of that time period, we traveled On The Road to find our identity, cruisin' through the veins and arteries of America pumping new red, white & blue blood through the heart of a new USA.

 Also, we will hear more from The Mickey Hart Band and other nuggets of the Grateful Dead.